• Home

 662-842-7260

+Connie’s is another great place to eat in Tupelo.
 If you’re going to do just one thing, you’d better do it great.
 Connie’s does chicken great!
-This is a fast food, no nonsense, counter order restaurant and it’s also the best chicken you find in Tupelo!
-Two brothers own the restaurant and one of them is always there.
-I attribute the high-quality consistent flavor and service to their dedication.
+This is a fast food, no-nonsense, counter-order restaurant, and it’s also the best chicken you’ll find in Tupelo!
+Two brothers own the restaurant, and one of them is always there.
+I attribute the high-quality, consistent flavor and service to their dedication.
 The chicken tenders are fried but not greasy.
-They crispy, flavorful, and finger-licking good.
+They are crispy, flavorful, and finger-licking good.
 But, wait alllmoooost better than the chicken is the onion rings!!
-Like, seriously, you’ve never had onion rings this good.
-However, not everything is fried and Connie’s offers a superb salad bar.
+Like seriously, you’ve never had onion rings this good.
+However, not everything is fried, and Connie’s offers a superb salad bar.

-Now, It really doesn’t matter what time of day you go because the breakfast is just as good as lunch!
-Maybe, it’s better.
-I’m a morning girl and I love breakfast foods!
-For breakfast, if you get there in time get one, two, or five blueberry donuts.
+Now, It really doesn’t matter what time of day you go because breakfast is just as good as lunch!
+Maybe it’s better.
+I’m a morning girl, and I love breakfast foods!
+For breakfast, if you get there in time, get one, two, or five blueberry donuts.
 For real, get more than you think you’ll want because, trust me, you’ll want an extra.
-Or, you’ll eat your kids’ donut and cause a ruckus… not that I personally have done that.
-Coincidently, I like the blueberry donuts so much, I made a copycat version that you can get the recipe here: Two Ingredient Blueberry Donuts.
+Or, you’ll eat your kids’ donuts and cause a ruckus… not that I personally have done that.
+Coincidently, I like the blueberry donuts so much I made a copycat version that you can get the recipe here: Two Ingredient Blueberry Donuts.

-Contact me at callmepmc(at)gmail(dot)com to reveiw your retaurant or working together.
+Contact me at callmepmc(at)gmail(dot)com to reveiw your restaurant or work together.

 I was not compensated to write this review.
 All opinions are my own.